2 The History of Artificial Intelligence

 2.2.1 2.1 The Formal Idea of Computation

 The intellectual prerequisite for artificial intelligence was a precise definition of computation itself.
 In 1936 Alan Turing introduced the abstract machine that now bears his name, showing that a simple device manipulating symbols on a tape could carry out any effective procedure.
+The Church-Turing thesis, which emerged from this work and Alonzo Church’s parallel formulation, holds that any function computable by an effective procedure is computable by a Turing machine.
 This result established that reasoning, if it could be reduced to symbol manipulation, was in principle mechanizable.
 The Turing machine gave later researchers a reason to believe that thought might be a computational process rather than something irreducibly biological.

 2.2.2 2.2 Turing’s Imitation Game